-IAG’s dividend policy for ordinary shares is to return to shareholders 60-80% of cash earnings on a full-year basis.
+IAG’s dividend policy for ordinary shares is to return to shareholders 60-80% of net profit after tax on a full-year basis.

 Conduit Foreign Income (CFI)

-The whole of the dividend is unfranked.
-For non-residents of Australia, this unfranked dividend is declared conduit foreign income.
-No Australian withholding tax is deducted from dividends paid to non-residents to the extent that the dividend is conduit foreign income.
+The unfranked portion of the dividend has been declared to be conduit foreign income.
+This portion is exempt from withholding tax for non-resident shareholders.
+For individual resident shareholders, the portion is treated like any other unfranked distribution.
 You may need advice from your local tax agent on how to declare any dividends in your tax return.

 |Period end||Dollars per note||Ex date||Record date||Payment date||Franking level|

 |Period end||Dollars per share||Ex date||Record date||Payment date||Franking level|